June 4 - 15 2018 at Newport Market, 10am - 3pm

-Inspirational, amazing and brilliant – just some of the words used by those who attended the Pop-up business school in Newport in February 2017.
+Inspirational, amazing and brilliant – just some of the words used by those who attended the pop-up business school in Newport in September 2017.

 More than 100 people attended free workshops and talks held in the gallery area of Newport Market, an initiative funded by Newport City Council's business development fund.

 Anyone in Newport who would like to learn new skills, has a business idea or a fledgling business can book a place on the course and receive practical advice and training.

 Some of the people who attended previous events said:

 Elaine Langford decided to turn something she did for family and friends into a new business, Llanmartin Lawns and Landscapes.
 'When I was made redundant, it was something I was thinking of doing and the Pop-up Business School has given me just the push I needed.'